United Learning Foundation

 This training will help you identify challenges from the able and disabled/elderly consumers.
 If your team is properly trained, retention of customers can reach high figures and overall satisfaction.

-Ms. potter has spent approximately 10 years in the customer service industry working in retail stores and restaurants.
-The training received from working with the public, along with personal experiences, has prepared her to teach those in the Customer Service industry how to best serve those customers that struggle with the unseen challenges.
+Ms. Allen- Potter has spent approximately 10 years in the customer service industry working in retail stores and restaurants.
+The training received from working with the public, along with personal experiences, has prepared her to teach those in the Customer Service industry how to best serve those customers that live with the unseen challenges.

 For a complete list of our clients and organizations that have hired Tiffany A. Potter/ULF, please send an inquiry email to email@example.com